-In addition, the Directors have kept under review the competitiveness of the management fee and the Company's other operating costs; continued to hold the Manager to account on investment performance; undertaken a robust review of the principal and emerging risks faced by the Company; and continued to encourage the Manager and the Broker to enhance its sales, marketing and PR efforts, having initiated a series of new promotional strategies to raise the Company's awareness.
-Furthermore, throughout the course of the COVID-19 pandemic the Board has been in regular contact with the Manager, receiving frequent updates on the operational effectiveness of the Manager and key service providers and on areas such as portfolio activity, portfolio liquidity, gearing and the discount to NAV at which the Company's shares trade.
+In addition, the Directors have kept under review the competitiveness of the management fee and the Company's other operating costs; continued to hold the Manager to account on investment performance; undertaken a robust review of the principal and emerging risks faced by the Company; and continued to encourage the Manager and the Broker to enhance its sales, marketing and PR efforts.
+Furthermore, the Board has been in regular contact with the Manager, receiving frequent updates on the operational effectiveness of the Manager and key service providers and on areas such as portfolio activity with an enhanced ongoing focus on matters, such as, ESG and portfolio liquidity.